AcademySoftwareFoundation/opencue.io/content/en/docs/Getting started/deploying-cuebot.md

         export DB_HOST_IN_DOCKER=<IP address of the database host machine>
         ```

-    {{% alert title="Note" %}}If you are running Docker on Linux and your database is running
+    {{% alert title="Note" color="info"%}}If you are running Docker on Linux
-    directly on the host machine, you will likely need to start your Cuebot
+    and your database is running directly on the host machine, you will likely
-    container with `--net=host` in order to connect to the database.
-This
+    need to start your Cuebot container with `--net=host` in order to connect
-    configuration is outside of the scope of this guide.{{% /alert %}}
+    to the database.
+This configuration is outside of the scope of this
+    guide.{{% /alert %}}

 ## Installing and running Cuebot